 Thanks you to all of the parents who donated for our Thanksgiving snack feast.
 The students had a wonderful time sharing their snack with their friends from the other Kindergarten classes.

-December will be here the week we return to school.
+The holiday season will be here the week we return to school.
 For many children this is a very special time of the year and everyone has their own way to celebrate the upcoming holidays.
 Please remind your child to respect the beliefs of others.
 If you have a certain holiday tradition and would be willing to share with us please let me know.

 Have a safe and happy Thanksgiving break